-Elise began her DrPH in Environmental & Occupational Health in 2017 with an interest in studying the impacts of climate change on infectious disease ecology and human health.
+Elise began her DrPH in Environmental & Occupational Health in 2017 with an interest in studying the impacts of climate change on infectious diseases and human health.
 She received her MSPH in International Health in 2015 from Johns Hopkins Bloomberg School of Public Health.
-She is currently assisting with research examining potential sources of schistosomiasis persistence in areas of Sichuan, China.
-Over the summer of 2019, Elise worked with local staff at the Center for Disease Control in China’s Sichuan Province to monitor mammalian activity using motion-activated cameras near snail habitats in villages where S. japonicum has been documented in recent years.
-This research is helping to define target surveillance periods and will be repeated over a larger scale in 2021 to help estimate the contribution of non-human mammal populations to human S. japonicum infections.
+She is currently assisting with research on the roles of climate and behavior in COVID-19 transmission, and research examining potential environmental predictors of Schistosoma japonicum infection in rural areas of Sichuan, China.

 Irina is a DrPH student in the Department of Epidemiology.
 She received her MPH in Biostatistics and Epidemiology from Boston University School of Public Health.
 She previously worked as an epidemiologist for the State of Oregon and has an interest in infectious diseases.
 In the Carlton Lab, she works on regional models with the COVID-19 modeling team.